-However, as papayas ripen, the green fruit changes to almost all yellow and are a bit soft to the touch, then you know that it is ready to enjoy.
+However, as papayas ripen, the green fruit changes to almost all yellow and is a bit soft to the touch, so you know that it is ready to enjoy.

-How could you go wrong with eating fresh mango slices, or enjoying a mango margarita, mangos atop your chicken, in a salad, or topping on your shaved ice?
+How could you go wrong with eating fresh mango slices, enjoying a mango margarita, putting mangos atop your chicken, in a salad, or topping on your shaved ice?

 In the summer, when mangos are ripe, enjoy one of Hawaii’s sweetest fruits.
 On the islands, you can find more than 60 varieties of mangos, including Pirie, Rapoza, and the most common and commercially grown Haden.

-The mango is native to South Asia and is believed to be brought to Hawaii by Captain John Meek in 1824 as he traveled from Manila, Philippines.
+The mango is native to South Asia and is believed to have been brought to Hawaii by Captain John Meek in 1824 as he traveled from Manila, Philippines.